binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 In making my considerations, I changed my mind quite a few times on what offerings were most suited to which environments.
 I think this is actually a good thing, as it means my evaluations were based on the real merits of each offering rather than any biases.

-The simplicity of Stealth being a flat learning curve, and its overall philosophy is what won me over.
+The simplicity of Stealth, being a flat learning curve, and its overall philosophy is what won me over.
 Although, I think if you have to monitor many Agents and Clients, then OSSEC would be an excellent option, as it scales well.

 ##### Stealth Up and Running

 I installed stealth and stealth-doc via the Synaptic package manager, then I just did a `locate` for stealth to find the docs and other example files.
-The following are the files that I used for the documentation, how I used them, and the tab order that made sense to me:
+The following are the documentation files that I used, how I used them, and the tab order that made sense to me:

 1. The main documentation index:
 [file:///usr/share/doc/stealth-doc/manual/html/stealth.html](file:///usr/share/doc/stealth-doc/manual/html/stealth.html)